-For the purposes of dose reconstruction, the assumption was made that all uranium processed at WSP was natural uranium from 1957 through 1962, with a specific activity 683 pCi/mg.
-After 1962, all uranium was assumed to be enriched to 1%, with a specific activity of 973 pCi/mg (ORAUT 2017a).
-Most of the RU at WSP came from the Feed Materials Production Center (FMPC, or Fernald), which in turn received most of their RU from the Hanford Site and was recycled from weapons grade plutonium.
+For the purposes of dose reconstruction, the assumption was made that all uranium processed at WSP was NU from 1957 through 1962, with a specific activity 683 pCi/mg.
+After 1962, all uranium was assumed to be enriched to 1%, with a specific activity of 973 pCi/mg (ORAUT 2017c).
+Most of the RU at WSP came from the Feed Materials Production Center, which in turn received most of their RU from the Hanford Site, which was recycled from weapons-grade plutonium.
 Therefore, a 6% weapons-grade mixture that had been chemically purified in 1961 was selected for dose calculations.
 For dose reconstruction, the plutonium alpha dose from the plutonium mixtures in RU is assumed to be from 100% 239Pu.
-Plutonium mixture ratios for fresh, 10-, 20-, and 30-year aged intervals after purification were used to estimate the 241Pu and 241Am contaminant levels (ORAUT 2017a).
-The following table states the RU contaminant intakes per unit activity of uranium.
+Plutonium mixture ratios for fresh, 10-, 20-, and 30-year aged intervals after purification were used to estimate the 241Pu and 241Am contaminant levels (ORAUT 2017c).
+The following table lists the RU contaminant intakes per unit activity of uranium.